kikosoft/PHP-SGML/README.md

        ->title('Piña colada');

 // add a description
-$recipe->description('A tropical blend of rich coconut cream, white rum and tangy pineapple'.
+$recipe->description('A tropical blend of rich coconut cream, white rum and tangy'.
-                     ' - serve with an umbrella for kitsch appeal');
+                     ' pineapple - serve with an umbrella for kitsch appeal');

 // list the ingredients
 $ingredients = $recipe->ingredients();